Jimi Hendrix Gibson Flying V 1967 copy

 TV studio, Paris, 10 October 1967.

-Due to its thicker tone, the Gibson Flying V was generally used by Hendrix to play blues, including Catfish Blues / Redhouse and Voodoo Chile, whilst the higher ringing and distorted tones of a Fender Stratocaster was more commonly seen, and often associated with various pedals, providing him with the wider sonic range and distortion for which he became so well known.
-The Flying Vs also made use of pedals such as the Wah.
+Due to its rich, thick, heavy tone, the Gibson Flying V was generally used by Hendrix to play blues, featuring during 1967-8 on songs such as Catfish Blues, Redhouse, and Voodoo Chile, whilst the higher pitched and distorted tones of a Fender Stratocaster was more commonly seen and heard, as at Monterey in May 1967 and Woodstock in July 1969.
+All his guitars, especially the Fenders, were associated with various pedals, providing Hendrix with the wider sonic range and elements of distortion for which he became so well known.
+The Flying Vs made use of pedals such as the Wah, but to a lesser extent than the Stratocaster.
+Sustain was preferred over distortion when it came to blues.

-The present writer has written an article which outlines the history of the original 1967 guitar here: Jimi Hendrix psychedelic Gibson '67 Flying V. The present article looks in detail at a modern Chinese copy from March 2026, and compares it with the original from 1967 and the more recent official Gibson copies as sold from 2019, based on a restoration of the original guitar.
+The present writer has written an article which outlines the history of the original 1967 guitar here: Jimi Hendrix psychedelic Gibson '67 Flying V. The present article looks in detail at modern Chinese copies as of March 2026, and compares it with the original from 1967 and the more recent official Gibson Custom Shop 2006 edition of 350 hand-painted copies, and Epiphone copies as sold from 3 September 2024, all of which are based on the restoration of the original guitar by David Brewis as noted above.

 --------------